 An experienced attorney will also have a working relationship with knowledgeable healthcare providers and other experts who may serve as potential expert witnesses at trial.
 Insurance companies use every trick in the book to try and limit their liability exposure in traumatic brain injury cases.
 An expert witness who regularly treats traumatic brain injuries is necessary in order to obtain a favorable settlement offer or verdict in a TBI case.

-To schedule a free consultation and case evaluation with the Dolman Law Group, please call us today or contact us online.
+To schedule a free consultation and case evaluation with the Sibley Dolman Gipe Accident Injury Lawyers, PA, please call us today or contact us online.

 Sibley Dolman Gipe Accident Injury Lawyers, PA 800 North Belcher Road Clearwater, FL 33765 727-451-6900 https://www.dolmanlaw.com/legal-services/brain-injury-attorneys/